Bake Play Smile

 Large slices of pumpkin on a roasting tray.

-Spread on a baking tray and roast for approximately 20 minutes until just tender and golden.
+Spread the pumpkin chunks in a single layer on a baking tray and roast for approximately 20 minutes until just tender and golden.
 Don't overcook the pumpkin; you want it soft and tender, not mushy.

 2. Toast Pine Nuts